boethin/List-Prefixed/README.md

 - Sub lists sharing a common prefix can be extracted efficently from a prefixed list.
 This leads to an efficient implementation of auto-completion.

+For example, from the [Perl package names](https://cpan.metacpan.org/modules/02packages.details.txt) indexed on CPAN, one can get a list of about 82K module names that takes about 2.1M data. `List::Prefixed` can create a regular expression of about 900K that matches exactly these names.

 A _Prefixed List_ is a tree consisting of node triples, formally defined as follows:

     node: ( prefix [node-list] opt )